Scan your Source Code

 This command also supports the following Advanced Scans with the Advanced Security Package enabled on the JFrog Platform instance.
 To enable the Advanced Security Package, contact us using this form.

 • Vulnerability Contextual Analysis: This feature uses the code context to eliminate false positive reports on vulnerable dependencies that are not applicable to the code.
-Vulnerability Contextual Analysis is currently supported for Python and JavaScript code.
+Vulnerability Contextual Analysis is currently supported for Python, Go and JavaScript code.

 • Secrets Detection: Detect any secrets left exposed inside the code. to stop any accidental leak of internal tokens or credentials.